willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 One way to validate when the build checker should flash the LED is to create a stub for the request using the node-request to validate the response by expected types (`success` and` error`) and use some spies for the LEDs.

-For this simulation we will create some *fixtures* with the server responses model for success and error.
+For this simulation, we will create some *fixtures* with the server responses model for success and error.
 Let's then create our folder with the data inside our folder containing our tests.

 ```bash
 $ mkdir test/fixtures
 $ touch test/fixtures/success.xml test/fixtures/error.xml
 ```

-And we'll add the information for each file.
+And i will add the information for each file.

 ```xml
 <!-- test/fixtures/error.xml -->